 Nature Doesn’t Care What We Think

 While this issue has been heavily politicized, especially in the United States, it doesn’t matter what you or I think.
 Facts are facts, and I would argue that if you’re looking at living in or buying a home anywhere near the coastline, you’ll want to take a few minutes at least to see how rising seas may affect your home over the years.

 Because like it or not, nature doesn’t care about what we believe.

 Florida: A Case Study in Sea Level Rise

-Florida has a population of over 21 million people and thousands of people moving here daily.
-That makes for a good example of what’s going on in real time regarding sea level rise and real estate.
+Florida has a population of over 21 million people, with thousands of people moving here daily.
+This scenario makes for a good example of what’s happening in real-time regarding sea level rise and real estate.

 Many people (myself included) enjoy living here for the beaches, low taxes, sunshine, and great weather year-round.
 But the effects of sea level rise persist daily.

 Sporting over 8,000 miles of shoreline, Florida is especially at risk from rising water levels.

 A study from Climate Central estimates that 65,000 homes in Florida (worth over $35 billion) are expected to be underwater or impacted daily by high tides in 2040.

 Much of Florida’s land is at or just a few feet above sea level.
 Much of this land, particularly in the South Florida region, is low-lying and made of porous limestone underneath the surface.